Why Is a Goods Supply Agreement Important?

 Termination of a goods supply agreement is a key topic that must be addressed carefully at the drafting stage.
 Termination refers to ending contractual obligations either unilaterally, where permitted, or by mutual agreement.
 It may result from a party’s breach, force majeure circumstances, or the parties’ agreement.

 Under Iranian law, including provisions such as Article 371 of the Civil Code and other related rules, termination conditions and their consequences are recognized and regulated.
-Upon termination, the injured party may claim damages, and the agreement generally ceases to have effect from that time.
+Upon termination, the injured party may claim damages, and the agreement generally ceases to have effect.
 However, obligations that have already been performed typically remain valid and are not automatically rescinded.

 The agreement should also specify the method for giving notice of termination and any applicable deadlines to prevent misuse.
 Properly drafted termination clauses are particularly important in supply agreements that often involve significant quantities and substantial financial value, as they can prevent serious losses and streamline the dispute-resolution process.